Magnetocaloric effect: Paramagnetic salts

 The original proposed refrigerant was a paramagnetic salt, such as cerium magnesium nitrate.
 The active magnetic dipoles in this case are those of the electron shells of the paramagnetic atoms.

 In a paramagnetic salt ADR, the heat sink is usually provided by a pumped ^{4}He (about 1.2 K) or ^{3}He (about 0.3 K) cryostat.
 An easily attainable 1 T magnetic field is generally required for initial magnetization.
 The minimum temperature attainable is determined by the self-magnetization tendencies of the refrigerant salt, but temperatures from 1 to 100 mK are accessible.
 Dilution refrigerators had for many years supplanted paramagnetic salt ADRs, but interest in space-based and simple to use lab-ADRs has remained, due to the complexity and unreliability of the dilution refrigerator.

-Eventually paramagnetic salts become either diamagnetic or ferromagnetic, limiting the lowest temperature that can be reached using this method.
+At a low enough temperature, paramagnetic salts become either diamagnetic or ferromagnetic, limiting the lowest temperature that can be reached using this method.

 Nuclear demagnetization

 One variant of adiabatic demagnetization that continues to find substantial research application is nuclear demagnetization refrigeration (NDR).
 NDR follows the same principles, but in this case the cooling power arises from the magnetic dipoles of the nuclei of the refrigerant atoms, rather than their electron configurations.
 Since these dipoles are of much smaller magnitude, they are less prone to self-alignment and have lower intrinsic minimum fields.
-This allows NDR to cool the nuclear spin system to very low temperatures, often 1 µK or below.
+This allows NDR to cool the nuclear spin system to very low temperatures, often 1 μK or below.
 Unfortunately, the small magnitudes of nuclear magnetic dipoles also makes them less inclined to align to external fields.
 Magnetic fields of 3 teslas or greater are often needed for the initial magnetization step of NDR.

 In NDR systems, the initial heat sink must sit at very low temperatures (10–100 mK).
 This precooling is often provided by the mixing chamber of a dilution refrigerator or a paramagnetic salt.